kath-hill/PDL/README.md

 # PDL
-a game about a detective, an AI, and what it means to be human.
+A game about a detective, an AI, and what it means to be human.

 ## Installation
 - Download release from releases page